Blog · Review Essay · Last reviewed June 25, 2026

 The AI-Age Reading

 Generative AI makes McLuhan's old problem more concrete.
 A model interface is not only a screen for retrieving content.
 It is a speaking environment that summarizes, answers, classifies, remembers, refuses, suggests, ranks, translates, drafts, and increasingly acts through connected tools.
-The medium behaves like an assistant, editor, tutor, clerk, companion, analyst, and gatekeeper.
+The medium behaves like an assistant, editor, tutor, clerk, companion, analyst, and gatekeeper, without becoming any of those things in the human sense.

 That changes the sensory and institutional situation.
 Search once trained people to scan ranked documents.
 Feeds trained people to live inside measured reaction.
-Chatbots train people to treat response as relationship and fluency as a kind of provisional authority.
+Chatbots train people to treat response as relationship and fluency as provisional authority.
 Agents train people to hand intentions to systems that can move through bureaucratic, commercial, and technical environments on their behalf.
+The governance problem is ordinary: a conversational surface can make opaque selection, retrieval, synthesis, and delegation feel like ordinary speech.

 The recursive danger is that AI interfaces can read the user, produce a world-model, act on that model, and then feed the changed behavior back into future systems.
 The medium does not merely carry belief.
 It can participate in belief formation: shaping the question, narrowing the context, choosing the sources, smoothing the uncertainty, and rewarding return.